MADE for Model-based FMEA

 What benefits does model-based FMEA have over traditional FMEA?

-A MADe based FMEA means that the user can maximize the consistency and effectiveness of the failure analysis process.
+A MADE based FMEA means that the user can maximize the consistency and effectiveness of the failure analysis process.
 The failure analysis information is consistent and current, so the FMEA can be used to drive additional future analyses (e.g. Fault Tree Analysis, Classic RCM, PHM Analysis and Sensor Set Design) at each stage of the product lifecycle.

 Figure 2: Failure Diagram of a Fuel Filter Component.